-GENERAL TERMS AND CONDITIONS OF TICKET SALES
+GENERAL TERMS AND CONDITIONS OF TICKET AND ASSOCIATED PRODUCT SALES

 2019 FORMULA ONE FRENCH GRAND PRIX

 The following terms, when capitalized, are defined as follows for the purposes of interpreting and performing these general terms and conditions of sale (GTS):

 |Purchaser||Means any individual or legal entity ordering a Ticket providing access to the Event or a Product.|

 |Ticket||Means any ticket sold by the GIP, and in particular:

 |GTS||Means these general terms and conditions of ticket and associated product sales, applicable to the 2019 Formula One French Grand Prix.|

 |Circuit||Means the Paul Ricard automobile racetrack located at 2760 Route des Hauts du Camp, RDN8, 83330 Le Castellet, France|

 |Order||Means the process by which the Purchaser purchases a Ticket or a product.|

 |Agreement||Means the agreement entered into between GIP and the Purchaser for the purpose of purchasing one or more Tickets or products, as well as any amendment, substitution, extension or renewal of such agreement.|